VinuraImalka/VinuraImalka/README.md

 # Hello there 👋, I'm Vinura Imalka! 😏🚀

 ## 🌟 About Me
-I'm a second-year Software Engineering student at the Institute of Technology in Sri Lanka (ITT).
+I'm a second-year Software Engineering student at the Institute of Technology in Sri Lanka (IIT).
 Passionate about software development, I enjoy working with various technologies to build innovative and efficient solutions.

 ## 🔗 Let's Connect!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?logo=linkedin)]([https://linkedin.com/in/YOUR-LINKEDIN](https://www.linkedin.com/in/vinura-imalka-549251296/))